 HMRC provides more information about how long you need to keep records relating to your tax return on its website.
 If you’re unsure how long you need to keep any of your records for, you should check with an accountant.

 How to keep your property accounts in shape

 Now that you know which financial records you need to keep and for how long, here are a few tips to help you keep your property accounts in great shape:

 If you’re feeling overwhelmed by the prospect of managing your property accounts in addition to the responsibilities of being a landlord, you may want to consider getting some help.

 Accounting software should help you with both keeping your books organised and preparing for the government’s introduction of Making Tax Digital for Income Tax, which will require many individuals who earn income from property to use compatible software to keep digital records and make tax submissions to HMRC.
-With this in mind, we are in the process of building FreeAgent for Landlords, a brand new version of our award-winning accounting software that’s designed specifically for landlords.

 In addition to using accounting software, you may also choose to work with a professional accountant or bookkeeper, who will be able to provide you with additional expertise and support.